Agnes-Ngue/Hello-world/README.md

 | Name      | target  | int | whether a customer's next payment is delinquent (late), 1 = late; 0 = on-time
 |

-• Source of training data: GWU Blackboard, email agnesdanielleflore.nguenda@gwmail.gwu.edu for more information
+• Source of training data: GWU Blackboard, email jphall@gwu.edu for more information

 • How training data was divided into training and validation data: 50% training, 25% validation, 25% test